Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Because dogs are considered property in some areas, there are no national figures relating to the number of dogs stolen or kidnapped, but we have gathered 12 statistics related to dognapping and dog theft, below.

-The 12 Australia Dognapping and Dog Theft Statistics to Know in 2023
+The 12 Australia Dognapping and Dog Theft Statistics

 - There are approximately 6.33 million pet dogs in Australia.